rokkro/earthviewpaper/README.md

 ##Linux:
 * See your distribution's software repository if Python 3 isn't already installed.
-* Earthviewpaper supports Unity 7, GNOME 3, Zorin 2.0 (Zorin OS 12) and MATE (1.14).
+* Earthviewpaper supports Unity 7, GNOME 3, Zorin 2.0 (Zorin OS 12), MATE (1.14), and Budgie.
-* Cinnamon, Pantheon, and mayyybe Budgie should work, but are untested.
+* Cinnamon and Pantheon should work, but are untested.
 * In a terminal: ```python3 /path/to/earthviewpaper.py```
 * XFCE and LXQT will be supported sometime in the future.
 * MATE 1.16 support will be added soon.